-'Roseanne' abruptly canceled after star's racist tweet sparks furor
+TV show 'Roseanne' abruptly canceled after star's racist tweet sparks furor

-LOS ANGELES (Reuters) - Walt Disney Co’s ABC network on Tuesday canceled the popular U.S. television comedy “Roseanne” after star Roseanne Barr incited outrage by comparing a black former Obama administration official to an ape in remarks on Twitter.
+LOS ANGELES (Reuters) - Walt Disney Co’s ABC network on Tuesday swiftly canceled the popular U.S. television comedy “Roseanne” after star Roseanne Barr incited outrage by comparing a black former Obama administration official to an ape in remarks on Twitter.

-The show, a revival of the 1990s hit “Roseanne,” was ABC’s most widely watched show for the TV season that ended last week.
+The show, a revival of the 1990s hit “Roseanne,” was ABC’s most widely watched primetime show for the TV season that ended last week.
 President Donald Trump has cited its huge viewership as evidence his supporters, who include Barr, want shows that speak to their concerns.

 “Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show,” ABC Entertainment President Channing Dungey said in a statement.

-Disney Chief Executive Bob Iger added on Twitter: “There was only one thing to do here, and that was the right thing.”

-In a since deleted comment on Twitter, Barr compared former Obama adviser Valerie Jarrett, 61, to an ape.
-She wrote that if the Islamist political movement “muslim brotherhood & planet of the apes had a baby = vj.”
+In a since deleted comment on Twitter, Barr compared Valerie Jarrett, a former adviser to President Barack Obama, to an ape.
+Barr wrote that if the Islamist political movement “muslim brotherhood & planet of the apes had a baby = vj.”

-Barr, 65, apologized “for making a bad joke” about Jarrett, who is black and was born in Iran to American parents.
+The actress, 65, apologized “for making a bad joke” about Jarrett, who is black and was born in Iran to American parents.
+Barr’s tweet followed a Twitter conversation referring to a Wikileaks allegation that the CIA spied on French presidential candidates during the Obama administration.

+Hollywood talent agency ICM said in a statement on Tuesday it will no longer represent Barr.

-Jarrett, speaking at MSNBC’s “Everyday Racism in America” townhall program on Tuesday, said Disney executive Iger had called her before ABC announced the show’s cancellation.
+Jarrett, 61, said on Tuesday that Disney Chief Executive Bob Iger called her before ABC announced the show’s cancellation.

-“I think we have to turn it into a teaching moment,” Jarrett said at a taping that MSNBC released ahead of its scheduled broadcast.
+“I think we have to turn it into a teaching moment,” Jarrett said at a taping of MSNBC’s “Everyday Racism in America” that the network released ahead of its scheduled broadcast.
 “I’m fine.
 I’m worried about all the people out there who don’t have a circle of friends and followers coming to their defense.”

-Hollywood talent agency ICM said in a statement on Tuesday it will no longer represent Barr.
-Her tweet followed a Twitter conversation referring to a Wikileaks allegation that the CIA spied on French presidential candidates during the Obama administration
+The fallout from the show’s cancellation also hit its lucrative syndication market as Viacom said it would pull reruns of the original 1990s “Roseanne” episodes from its Paramount, TV Land and CMT cable networks.
+Another cable network, Laff, also said it was removing reruns of the show.

+The original “Roseanne” ran from 1988 to 1997, featuring a blue-collar family, the Conners, with overweight parents struggling to get by.
+It was praised for its realistic portrayal of working-class life.

-“Roseanne,” ABC’s biggest hit of the 2017-2018 season, drew an average 18.7 million viewers, second only to CBS sitcom “The Big Bang Theory,” according to Nielsen data through May 20.
+The current “Roseanne” was ABC’s biggest hit of the 2017-2018 season, drawing an average 18.7 million viewers, second only to CBS sitcom “The Big Bang Theory,” according to Nielsen data through May 20.

 ABC aired 10 episodes of “Roseanne” from March until May and generated $22.8 million in ad revenue, or 2.5 percent of the network’s total for the season, according to data from measurement firm iSpot.
 In late March, the network renewed the show for another season.